zkotti/fun-in-lockdown/guide.md

 ### Other projects

 * Turn your balcony into a small garden.
-* Start a wordpress blog.
+* Start a Wordpress blog.

 ---
 <img align="left" width="40" height="40" src="media/icons/podcasts.jpg">